What is Amyotrophic Lateral Sclerosis?

 • Examining Muscle Strength and Tone: The doctor checks the muscles for strength, stiffness, and signs of twitching.

-• Testing Reflexes: Reflex tests help assess whether the nervous system is working as it should.
+• Testing Reflexes: Reflex tests help assess whether the nervous system works as it should.

 • Blood and Urine Tests: These tests help rule out other conditions that might mimic ALS.